patrickocoffeyo/meteor-boilerplate/README.md

 ##Deployment with Docker
 This package includes a basic dockerfile for deploying built versions of your application.
 More instructions and development on this feature to come.

+##Coding Standards
+This boilerplate includes a `gulpfile.js` that includes a `cs` task that runs jscs and jshint on your codebase.
+All you have to do is run `gulp cs` in the project root, and you'll get a full report on all the coding standards issues in your project.

 ##Folder Structure
 The <code>/client</code>, <code>/server</code>, and <code>/lib</code> folders provide some basic app structure that I've found to be useful: